List of Baccano! characters: Edith

-A Novel Only character.
-Edith is a speakeasy waitress for The Gandors and girlfriend of drug addict Roy Maddock.
-She has an impressionable love for Newspapers and opts to join the Daily Days someday.
-She becomes entangled in The Gandor's feud with the Runorattas after her boyfriend steals a suitcase of drugs and causes an accident.
+Edith is a speakeasy waitress for the Gandors and girlfriend of drug addict Roy Maddock.
+She has an impressionable love for newspapers and opts to join the Daily Days someday.
+She becomes entangled in the Gandors' feud with the Runorattas after her boyfriend steals a suitcase of drugs and causes an accident.
 She eventually sells out to the Gandors to protect Roy but as consequence, Tick cuts her hair off as the Gandors do not follow the strict codes of the mafia for insubordination.
 She seeks Claire's help in securing information to save herself and Roy but eventually the turf war ends at the near cost of Roy's life.
 She remains friends and a close associate of the Gandors after the incident.
 Due to the dark plot related to drugs and the brutal nature of the 4th novel, she and Roy's storyline was omitted from the anime and Roy's roles were mostly overtaken by Dallas Genorad.